mmaulwurff/status-widget/Readme.md

 - Thanks to Ac!d for bug reports.
 - Thanks to namsan for feature suggestions.
 - Thanks to Spaceman333 for feature suggestions.
-- Thanks to mamaluigisbagel for feature suggestions.
+- Thanks to mamaluigisbagel for feature suggestions and bug reports.

 ## Known Issues